bowenzhang23/party/README.md

 # Party

-This folder holds interesting implementations of particle physics entities.
+This folder holds interesting implementations of particle physics-related entities.

+It is a playground rather than a collection of serious implementations.

 ## Contents